eyedol/delayed-queue/README.md

 as follows:

 **Step 1.**
 Add the JitPack repository to your build file.
-Add it in your root `build.gradle` at the end of repositories:
+Add it in your root `build.gradle` in the `repositories` block:

 ```java
 allprojects {